Genius Juice: Here's What Happened After Shark Tank

 No deal: Genius Juice after Shark Tank

-After such a successful pitch and a verbal acceptance of the deal with Corcoran and Cuban, soon after the episode, the deal fell through.
+After such a successful pitch and a verbal acceptance of the deal with Barbara Corcoran and Mark Cuban, soon after the episode, the deal fell through.
 According to an interview with Forbes, in the end, Bayer didn't feel the terms were the right fit for the company: "We decided to fundraise to leverage our exposure from the 'Shark Tank' episode in which the brand gained significant attention."

 "Significant attention" might be an understatement — Genius Juice sold $120,000 of product online within the first 24 hours after the episode and saw a revenue increase of over 200% in the quarter following the show.
 Thanks to its exposure on "Shark Tank," the brand gained colossal traction and raised $1.1 million in funding that year through a combination of angel investors and WeFunder efforts.

 The brand continued expanding its products and distribution.
-The smoothies launched in larger retail stores like Target, Costco, Walmart, and Albertsons, and the brand increased its marketing efforts to include brand ambassador partnerships with NBA and WNBA players.
+Genius coconut smoothies launched in larger retail stores like Target, Costco, Walmart, and Albertsons, and the brand increased its marketing efforts to include brand ambassador partnerships with NBA and WNBA players.
 The core smoothie line became available in over 2,000 stores in original coconut, mocha, and vanilla cinnamon, and the company also offered a subscription service.
 It underwent a slight rebrand and upgraded packaging to reflect a more sophisticated product and appeal to a broader health-focused audience.

 Is Genius Juice still in business?